lrnzolisoo/RobloxCheat/README.md

 - Roblox running on your PC
 - Basic knowledge of running external tools

-## Usage

-1. Run the cheat executable while Roblox is running.
-2. Attach to the Roblox process.
-3. Use hotkeys to toggle Fly, Aimbot, and Phase (hotkeys set inside the cheat).
-4. Have fun dominating the game.

-## Disclaimer
+> [!WARNING]

-This is for educational purposes only.
+> *This is for educational purposes only.
 Use at your own risk.
-Cheating can lead to bans.
+Cheating can lead to bans.*

----

-> [!WARNING]
 > *Use responsibly and respect the game community!*